BU-ISCIII/virology_training/Nextflow/exercises/SARS-CoV-2_trainig.md

-# SARS-CoV-2 training with galaxy
+# SARS-CoV-2 training with Nextflow

 In this report you will find all the information necessary to follow the steps to analyze SARS-CoV-2 data with Galaxy.